 Table of Contents

-- 1 How Does Reverse Osmosis Remove Fluoride?
+⚗️ Does Reverse Osmosis Remove Fluoride?

-How Does Reverse Osmosis Remove Fluoride?
+🔎 How Does Reverse Osmosis Remove Fluoride?

-A reverse osmosis system forces water at a high pressure through the semi-permeable membrane, which has tiny pores that only allow water particles to pass through, preventing larger contaminants (including fluoride) from getting any further.
+A reverse osmosis system forces water at a high pressure through the semi-permeable membrane, which has tiny pores that only allow water molecules to pass through.
+Larger contaminants (including fluoride) are blocked from getting any further.

-This happens at a constant rate, with water entering the chamber and being forced through the RO membrane, and wastewater leaving through the system’s drainpipe, and filtered water leaving the faucet.
+This happens at a constant rate, with water entering the chamber and being forced through the RO membrane, wastewater leaving through the system’s drainpipe, and filtered water leaving the faucet.